dlukes/kudlanka/README.md

 # Requirements

-See for webapp, see `requirements.txt`.
+See `bower.json` for client-side and `requirements.txt` for server-side.
 Scripts under `utils/` may have additional dependencies, install as needed.